 CIfA's advice is to follow the government advice in whatever region you are working in.
 Specifically, this means that at this time, some site-based archaeological work can still be undertaken.
 However, this should only be done so where there is no clear risk to either archaeological workers, other workers or the wider public.

 We are advising members and Registered Organisation to include the risks to staff and the public from coronavirus as part of their risk assessments and, where those risks cannot be mitigated (ie where it is not possible to follow government guidance to stay 2m apart, including transport to and from site, welfare conditions on site, and plans for adverse weather conditions) we are advising that work should cease.
-We recognise that there may be circumstances where work cannot cease immediately, eg where sites need to be closed down safely.

 See the link below for our full advice.